 "Why do scientists think that new research is better, or more insightful, or more powerful?
 The underlying assumption must be that new studies will incorporate and improve upon lessons learned from earlier work.
-Novelty in and of itself is shallow without links to the past....For science to be cumulative, an intermediate step between past and future research is necessary: SYNTHESIS OF EXISTING EVIDENCE"
+Novelty in and of itself is shallow without links to the past....For science to be cumulative, an intermediate step between past and future research is necessary:

+SYNTHESIS OF EXISTING EVIDENCE"

-• The ideal: all new studies are based on a systematic review of earlier similar studies
+All new studies should be based on a systematic review of earlier similar studies